California drivers pay anywhere between $234 and $2,126 or more for a speeding ticket. Yikes!

 The cost of a first-time speeding ticket in California is $35 to $500 plus assessment fees.

-But again, you may have to pay higher fines for speeding in designated low-speed zones.
+But may have to pay higher fines for speeding in designated low-speed zones.
 For instance, a $35 fine can double if you speed in a construction zone.

 How Many Points Is a Speeding Ticket in California?

-- If you are speeding over 100 mph, the first offense will result in 2 points.
+- Speeding over 100 mph: A first offense results in 2 points.

 - Receive 3 points within 1 year

-- Receive a traffic ticket and fail to pay the fine
+- Get a traffic ticket and fail to pay the fine

 - Are convicted of a DUI involving any amount of alcohol or drugs